skarukas/resynthesis/README.md

 The report for this project is in `report.pdf`, and the slides are in `presentation.pdf`.

-Audio results are available in the `synthesized` folder.
+Audio results are available in the `synthesized` folder, and they're streamable from this [Google Drive folder](https://drive.google.com/drive/folders/1qR1PYDMy73v65xrDqnYAFqGl70prtf1B?usp=sharing) as well.

 All code is located in the `R` folder.
 A demo for how to use the project is in `R/demo.R`.
 Here is the general idea: